Area-53-Robotics/53D-High-Stakes-Notebook/template/components/tournament.typ

     disabled: none,
   )
 ) = {
-  assert(auton in ("Red", "Blue", "Tie"), message: "Invalid auton winner")
+  assert(outcome in ("Win", "Loss", "Tie"), message: "Invalid match outcome, the options are 'Win', 'Loss', 'Tie'") assert(auton in ("Red", "Blue", "Tie"), message: "Invalid auton winner, the options are 'Red', 'Blue', and 'Tie'")

   for category in subsystems {
     assert(
       (type(category) == str) or (type(category) == array),